Researching for history

 researching for history

-A sourcebook is a published book that contains large numbers of primary documents and/or images relating to a particular historical period or event.
-Sourcebooks are usually compiled by historians, who provide some narrative or explanatory text for each source or chapter.
+A sourcebook is a published book that contains a large number of primary documents and/or images from a particular historical period or event.
+Sourcebooks are usually compiled by one or more historians who write narrative or explanatory text for each source or chapter.

-Sourcebooks are invaluable because they contain a large amount of primary evidence.
-This allows you to study these sources directly rather than relying on the interpretations of others.
+Sourcebooks are invaluable because they contain a large amount of primary evidence, allowing you to study these sources directly rather than relying on the interpretations of others.
+They can also be used to locate quotations to support your contentions and conclusions.

 Many storefront and online bookshops sell sourcebooks: simply search for your specific history, along with “sourcebook” or “documents”.
-Source collections can also be found online.
 New York’s Fordham University hosts perhaps the best known online sourcebook, spanning numerous ancient, medieval and modern histories.
 Milestone Documents is a useful archive of documentary sources, though it requires a paid subscription.

 Encyclopaedia